psvm-io/juicelab/README.md

 apt -y install kali-linux-headless
 ```

-The target web application can be found at:
+By default, the target web application can be found at:
 - 10.92.0.2:3000  (from Kali)
 - http://localhost:3000  (from host)

+Custom IP addresses and hostname can be specified in the .env file

 ## Content
 * OWASP Juice Shop